LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

   > \[![text to display]url or filepath "Optional image title")]url "Optional link title")

-- **Portal Link:** used to launch a hyperlink.
+- **Portal Link:** used to launch a hyperlink in the lab client window.
 In the Cloud Client, this will open the hyperlink in the left window.
 In the traditional virtualization client (vm-based labs), this will open the hyperlink in a new local browser window.

   > `<[text to display](URL)`